Psychological safety is the most important factor in high performing teams, and high performing teams are happy.

 High Performing Clinical Teams

 Thirteen years later, Dr Amy Edmondson was studying clinical teams and the number of mistakes that different teams made.
 During her research she was surprised to find that the teams with a higher number of good outcomes actually made more mistakes than teams with fewer good outcomes.
 It was a surprising result, but after further investigation, Dr Edmondson discovered that in fact those teams with better outcomes were admitting more mistakes, whilst the teams with fewer good outcomes were more likely to hide theirs.
 As a result, Dr Edmondson formulated the concept of psychological safety, namely: the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
 She believed that psychological safety was a key factor in team performance.
+Dr. Edmondson continues to lead the field in expounding the importance of psychological safety in all fields of work and life, and literally wrote the book on psychological safety.

 What Makes a Great Team?